penguoir/nextstep-content/front-end/devops/testing.md

 **System tests** test multiple parts of the application together.
 For example, a request to your web server.

-**Unit tests** test singluar parts of the application.
-For example, a function.
+**Unit tests** test singular parts of the application—for example, a function.

 1. Write a test for the following function